 Louise is a highly experienced litigator with a strong background in dispute resolution in corporate and commercial law areas, particularly at Supreme Court level.

 Louise joined the firm in 2010 and was appointed Partner in 2011.

-Her areas of expertise include banking and finance litigation, property and commercial disputes, wills and estates and trust disputes, misleading and deceptive conduct and trade practices/competition and consumer claims.
+Her areas of expertise include banking and finance litigation, property and commercial disputes, wills, estates and trust disputes, misleading and deceptive conduct, trade practices/competition and consumer claims.

 Louise has a keen interest in senior’s rights.
 She was a volunteer supervisor at a Seniors Rights Legal Clinic administered by Justice Connect (formerly PILCH), and continues to receive pro-bono referrals from Justice Connect in this area.